Skip to main content

 Examples

-All the examples below use the case of $100 leftover when the remainder pass is run.
+All of the examples below use the case of 100 leftover when the remainder pass is run.

 CategoryTemplate lineAmount applied